hassaan7212/Tic-Tac-Toa/README.md

-This code is of a TIC-TAC-TOA game which is in c++.
+This is UI based code of a TIC-TAC-TOA game which is in c++.